 Funding Instrument Type: Grant.
 Category of Funding Activity: ISS Income Security and Social Services.

-Anticipated Total Priority Area Funding: \$500,000 in FY 2004.
+Anticipated Total Priority Area Funding: \$100,000 in FY2004.
+Anticipated Number of Awards: Two.
+Ceiling on Amount of Individual

-Anticipated Number of Awards: One.
-Ceiling on Amount of Individual Awards: \$500,000 per budget period.
+Awards: \$50,000 per budget period.
 Floor on Amount of Individual Awards: None.

-Average Projected Award Amount: \$500,000 per budget period.
+Average Projected Award Amount: \$50,000 per budget period.

-Project Periods for Award: This announcement is inviting applications for project periods up to five years.
-The award, on a competitive basis, will be for a one-year budget period, although project may be for five years.
-Applications for continuation grants beyond the one-year budget period but within the five-year project period will be entertained in subsequent years on a noncompetitive basis, subject to availability of funds, satisfactory progress of the grantee and a determination that continued funding would be in the best interest of the Government.
+Project Periods for Award: This announcement is inviting applications for project periods up to three years.
+Awards, on a competitive basis, will be for a one-year budget period, although projects may be for three years.
+Applications for continuation grants beyond the one-year budget period but within the three year project period will be entertained in subsequent years on a noncompetitive basis, subject to availability of funds, satisfactory progress of the grantee and a determination that continued funding would be in the best interest of the Government.